-The 2023 World Junior Girls Golf Championship, presented by Sargent Farms will mark the eighth playing of this championship – Golf Canada and Golf Ontario are committed to conducting this international competition on an annual basis.
+The 2024 World Junior Girls Golf Championship, presented by Sargent Farms will mark the ninth playing of this championship – Golf Canada and Golf Ontario are committed to conducting this international competition on an annual basis.

 The inaugural tournament in 2014 was held at Markham, Ont.’s Angus Glen Golf Club and saw Team USA claim team honours while Beverly Hills, Calif., native Mika Liu finish atop the leaderboard.
 Team Sweden took home silver, while Canada One comprised of Brooke Henderson of Smiths Falls, Ont., Naomi Ko of Victoria, B.C., and Grace St-Germain of Ottawa captured bronze.
 The 2014 Championship was the final amateur event in which Brooke Henderson competed before turning professional.